berghetti/netproc/README.md

      -c            visualization each active connection of the process -f "file"     save statistics in file, file name is optional, default is netproc.log -h            show this message
-     -i <iface>    specifies an interface, default is all -n            not translate host and service, implicit '-c', try '-nh' to no translate only host or '-np' to not translate only service -si           SI format display, with powers of 1000, default is IEC, with powers of 1024 -u            tracks udp traffic, default is tcp -v            show version
+     -i <iface>    specifies an interface, default is all (except interface with network 127.0.0.0/8) -n            numeric host and service, implicit '-c', try '-nh' to no translate only host or '-np' to not translate only service -p tcp | udp  specifies a protocol, the default is tcp and udp -si           SI format display, with powers of 1000, default is IEC, with powers of 1024 -v            show version

     when running press:
      arrow keys    scroll
      s             change column-based sort
      q             exit

 #### [uninstall]
     $ sudo make uninstall